iherbllc/terraform-provider-paralus/docs/resources/project.md

 NOTE: Due to a limitation with paralus, there cannot be more than one project_role block with the same role type.
 Use the [Group Resource](https://registry.terraform.io/providers/iherbllc/paralus/latest/docs/resources/group) after creating the project to grant the same role.

+See the paralus issue [136](https://github.com/paralus/paralus/issues/136) for more information.

 ## Example Usage